preligens-lab/buzzard/.circleci/images/base-python/README.md

 ### Create the private image repository in ECS using ECR

-Example: `$> aws ecr create-repository --repository-name shrike --region us-east-1 --profile dev`
+Example: `$> aws ecr create-repository --repository-name buzzard --region us-east-1 --profile dev`

 ### Setting it up Docker on a Mac